Mortgage Calculator vs Amortization Schedule: Which One Do You Need?

 Advertisement

-If you have ever shopped for a house, you have probably bumped into both terms within five minutes of opening your laptop.
-Real estate sites quote a "monthly payment" using a mortgage calculator.
-Loan officers email PDFs called "amortization schedules" with rows of numbers stretching across 360 lines.
-They look related, and they are, but they answer different questions.
-A mortgage calculator tells you how much you will pay every month.
-An amortization schedule tells you what each of those payments is doing, dollar by dollar, for the life of the loan.
+A mortgage calculator answers "how much per month?"
+An amortization schedule answers "where does each dollar go?"
 Most first-time buyers only need the first answer when they are shopping.
-Once they sign, the second one becomes the more important document, especially if they ever want to pay off the loan early or understand why the balance barely moves in year one.
-This guide walks through both with a real 30-year example so you know exactly which to use and when.
+Once they sign, the second one becomes the more important document β€” especially if they ever want to pay off the loan early or understand why the balance barely moves in year one.
+This guide walks through both with a real 30-year example built on current PMMS rates so you know exactly which to use and when.

 What a Mortgage Calculator Actually Does

 The output is a single dollar figure.
 That is exactly what you need at the shopping stage.
-You are sorting through Zillow listings, comparing a $420,000 house to a $475,000 house, and you want to know if either one fits the rule of thumb that housing should stay under roughly 28% of gross income.
+You are sorting through listings, comparing a $420,000 house to a $475,000 house, and you want to know if either one fits the rule of thumb that housing should stay under roughly 28% of gross income.
 You do not yet care that in month 1 of the cheaper house you will pay $1,750 in interest and only $400 in principal.
 You care that the all-in monthly is, say, $2,800 versus $3,150.

 What a calculator will not show you, though, is how the payment is split between principal and interest, how that split changes over time, or how much total interest you will pay across all 360 months.
 For that, you need the schedule.